 (1) As previously discussed in the General section of MD&A, we retrospectively adopted an amendment to ASC Topic 715, effective January 1, 2018, which requires the components of net periodic benefit cost other than service cost to be presented within other income (costs) in the consolidated financial statements.
-Therefore, these costs are excluded from the presentation of operating income (loss) in this table for the three months ended March 31, 2018 and 2017.
+Therefore, these costs are no longer classified within operating income for all periods presented.